eliopato/pylluminator-data/README.rst

 The versioned and compressed data used by illuminator is found in folders ``annotations``, ``arrays``, and ``genome_info``.
 To move the generated data to the versioned folders and compress it, run the ``update_data.py`` script.

+More details about the data files can be found in the `pylluminator documentation <https://pylluminator.readthedocs.io/en/latest/annotations.html>`_